 What is sales readiness?

-But what is sales readiness exactly?
-Is it the same thing as sales training or sales enablement?
-While the term is a newer addition to our sales dictionaries, Forrester describes sales readiness as the ability to “equip salespeople with the knowledge and skills required to have the conversations needed throughout a buyer’s journey—and assessing whether, and certifying that, a rep can do just that.”
+So, what is sales readiness exactly?
+According to Forrester, sales readiness is the ability to “equip salespeople with the knowledge and skills required to have the conversations needed throughout a buyer’s journey—and assessing whether, and certifying that, a rep can do just that.”

 Simply put, sales readiness means that your reps are ready to do their jobs.
 Sales reps have a lot of information to consume, skills to perfect, and deals to manage.
-That’s why sales readiness includes important elements like skills assessments, training and certification, practicing, and coaching.
-And while all of these components seem like a daunting initiative, more organizations are turning to sales readiness tools to help them refine sales skills, improve consistency, and maximize outcomes for their team.
+That’s why sales readiness includes important elements like skills assessments, ongoing enablement, training, and coaching.

 The evolution of sales readiness

-The good news is that there’s a better way.
-We’ve found that the best teams create a sales-ready workforce by combining continuous and easily-accessible training, intentional practice, purposeful coaching, and accountability for everyone involved.
+The good news is there’s a better way.
+We’ve found that the best teams create a sales-ready workforce by combining continuous training, intentional practice, purposeful coaching, and accountability for everyone involved.
 This powerhouse combination gives sales reps the support they need to navigate the sales cycle and close bigger deals.
-In fact, The Aberdeen Group actually found that companies with successful sales enablement and sales training programs have 32% higher sales team quota attainment, 24% better individual rep quota attainment, and 23% higher lead conversion rates.
-If that doesn’t encourage you to embrace sales readiness, then consider this: Organizations that invest in sales readiness tools can also tap into data to make more informed decisions, create flexible sales training programs that scale, and ultimately measure effectiveness in every single aspect of their sales operations.
+Additionally, organizations that invest in sales readiness are better equipped to tap into data to make more informed decisions, create flexible sales training programs that scale, and ultimately measure effectiveness in every single aspect of their sales operations.

 How to improve performance with sales readiness tools